forestryio/forestry.io/hugo/content/showcase/mwb-agency.md

 ---
 title: "Mwb agency"
-description: "MWB agency is built with Gatsby and edited in Forestry"
+description: "MWB agency website is built with Gatsby and edited in Forestry"
 date: 2020-08-27T12:39:39+02:00
 featured: false
 images: